 RQ 2a: How quickly do diversion officers master each component of training?

-RQ 2b: How satisfied are diversion officers with each training module, and how has this new knowledge affected their approach to the defendant participants?
+RQ 2b: How satisfied are diversion officers with each training module, and how has this new knowledge affected their approach to defendants?

 RQ 2c: Does a digital platform alter officers’ workload allocations by reducing over-supervision of low-risk defendants and increasing supervision and support of mid- and high-risk defendants?